-Andrew Neil is a British journalist, writer, and broadcaster, also presenting BBC TV shows 'This Week' and 'Daily Politics'.
+Andrew Neil is a British journalist, writer, and broadcaster, forensic political analyst for ITN and formerly presenting BBC TV shows 'This Week' and 'Daily Politics'.

 Andrew Neil is a publisher, editor, writer, broadcaster, public speaker and business consultant on media matters working out of London, New York, Edinburgh and France.
 During his career he has been UK Editor of The Economist, Editor of The Sunday Times, Executive Chairman of Sky Television, Executive Editor of Fox Television News of America and a leading anchorman of political programmes on British television.

 Andrew Neil is a publisher, broadcaster and company chairman working out of London, New York, Dubai and the South of France.

 He was named UK Journalist of the Year 2013 by Britain’s prestigious Political Studies Association and one of the 500 most influential people in the UK by Debrett’s in 2015.

 In March 2015 The Times said “the ultimate test for assessing whether a party leader was fit to be Prime Minister is to put them in front of Andrew Neil for 40 minutes, the most forensic interviewer in broadcasting.”

 In April 2016, a poll of Members of Parliament voted him the best overall political journalist in the country.